leanprover/theorem_proving_in_lean4/structures_and_records.md

 many instances of inductive types (e.g., ``Nat``, ``Prod``, ``List``), and even the logical connectives are defined using inductive types.

-Remember that a non-recursive inductive type that contains only one constructor is called a *structure* or *record*.
-The product type is a structure, as is the dependent product type, that is, the Sigma type.
+Recall that a non-recursive inductive type that contains only one constructor is called a *structure* or *record*.
+The product type is a structure, as is the dependent product (Sigma) type.
 In general, whenever we define a structure ``S``, we usually define *projection* functions that allow us to "destruct" each instance of ``S`` and retrieve the values that are stored in its fields.
 The functions ``prod.pr1`` and ``prod.pr2``, which return the